xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

 user	0m0.363s
 sys	0m0.074s
 ```
-The output shows prompt and version details of the 2 devices and it took 1.9 seconds to retrieve this information asynchronously.
+The output shows the prompt and version details of the 2 devices and it took 1.9 seconds to retrieve this information asynchronously.

 ## scrapli_netconf